UmtHym/UmtHym/README.md

 <h2 align="center">Hello there, I'm Umit Hayim.
 Software Engineer at your service!</h2>

-<p>In advertising, where I'v worked with diverse clients and projects, gaining insight into how to communicate ideas effectively.
+<p>In advertising, I'v had the opportunity to work with diverse clients and projects, gaining insight into how to communicate ideas effectively.
 Over time, I became increasingly drawn to the tools and technologies that drive creativity and efficiency in the industry.
-But, overtime, working with outdated and inefficient software in the industry sparked my interest in software engineering.
+But, working with outdated and inefficient software in the industry sparked my interest in software engineering.
 I wanted to create better, more functional tools to address the challenges I encountered firsthand.</p>

 <p>Today, I bring a unique blend of creativity and technical skills to my work, focusing on creating software that’s practical and meaningful.</p>
 <br>